Our Top Recommended Australian Betting Site:

 Always check the each way terms before betting as they can vary.

 Each way betting is a simple option that gives you two chances for a return.
-Just split your bet between a win and place wager on one horse to cover both outcomes.
+Just split your bet between a win and place a wager on one horse to cover both outcomes.

 How Odds Are Calculated For Each Way Bets